 How Long Does Clonidine Stay in Your System?

-Families and patients at Retreat of Atlanta are continually concerned with the question, how long does Clonidine stay in your system?
+Families and patients at Retreat of Atlanta are continually concerned about how long Clonidine stays in your system.
 The effects of Clonidine will generally extend from twelve to sixteen hours.
 Drug traces can remain in the body for an extended period, depending upon individual factors.
 A urine drug test can detect Clonidine up to three days after the last dosage of the medication.

 The following factors determine how long Clonidine will stay in your system.